"Offered in a Spirit of partnership and communion in mission” - Br David Hall

 Michael T Buchanan

-Associate Professor Michael T Buchanan lectures and researchers in religious education and educational leadership.
+Associate Professor Michael T Buchanan lectures and researches in religious education and educational leadership.
 He has worked closely with several dioceses to advance the development and formation of educators for Catholic schools.
 In recent times he has contributed to the formation of leaders and aspiring leaders for Catholic Education Melbourne in the role of Course Leader of the Master of Leadership program.
-His research for the Sale diocese underpinned the policy reform which reconceptualised the role of religious education leaders within the diocese.
-He is looking forward to serving on the RE Review Committee for the Sandhurst diocese.
-Michael has forged a significant research agenda which is evidenced by a long list of national and international publications pertaining to religious education and leadership in faith-based school.
+His research for the Sale Diocese underpinned the policy reform which reconceptualised the role of religious education leaders within the diocese.
+He is looking forward to serving on the RE Review Committee for the Sandhurst Diocese.
+Michael has forged a significant research agenda which is evidenced by a long list of national and international publications pertaining to religious education and leadership in faith-based schools.
 He supports the Higher Degree Research agenda in the role of leading mentor for the supervision of doctoral students.
 Michael is the immediate past editor of Religious Education Journal of Australia and holds honorary positions at the University of Malta and York St John University, UK.
 He is currently working on his next publication Global Perspectives on Catholic Religious Education Volume II: Learning and Leading in a Pluralist World.

-Educating to fraternal humanism
+Educating to Fraternal Humanism

 Undergraduate review of RE units

 The working party that convened to review units in the BEd Primary program has tabled preliminary findings and is ready for wider consultation within and beyond ACU.
-As convenor of the review, Professor Br David Hall has expressed his appreciation to Associate Professor Patrick McArdle and committee for their leadership and has offered an assurance of a continuing, timely, and comprehensive review of the four units and the options for specialisation.
+As convenor of the review, Professor Br David Hall has expressed his appreciation to Associate Professor Patrick McArdle and committee for their leadership and has offered an assurance of a continuing, timely, and comprehensive review of the six units and the options for specialisation.
 The sequence has as its focus the goals of educators ‘knowing what they are teaching’, engaging students in process of that integrate faith, life and culture, and competencies to lead students in the ‘life of the faith’ through witness.
 The message of the working party is one of ‘more to follow’ sustained by engagement and with the goal for teachers in formation to be ‘teachers of what it means to be fully human’.

 International Conference on Catholic Religious Education

-Together with Associate Professor Adrian Gellel from the University of Malta, Associate Professor Michael Buchanan is the co-founder and co-chair of the first International Conference on Catholic Religious Education in Schools.
-The conference will be held in Malta in early February 2018.
+Together with Associate Professor Adrian Gellel from the University of Malta, Associate Professor Michael Buchanan is the co-founder and co-chair of the International Conference on Catholic Religious Education in Schools.
+The first conference was held in Malta in early February 2018.
 It was initiated in response to the overwhelming success of their co-edited collection, Global Perspectives on Catholic Religious Education in Schools.
-Conference papers based on current research from more than 25 countries will be presented by approximately 120 international religious education scholars from all the inhabited continents of the world.
+Conference papers based on current research from more than 25 countries was presented by approximately 120 international religious education scholars from all the inhabited continents of the world.
 With support and sponsorship from the La Salle Academy and the Maltese Ministry for Education and Employment, Associate Professor Buchanan and Associate Professor Adrian-Mario Gellel have forged an ongoing collegial engagement between Australian Catholic University and the University of Malta to advance dialogue and research pertaining to the enhancement of Catholic religious education throughout the world.
 With strong representation from Australia, the impact of the first International Conference on Catholic Religious Education in Schools is certain to flow into Catholic schools across Australia.

 Catholic Leadership International Symposium

-Prof. Br David Hall, Dean, La Salle Academy; Prof. Geraldine Castleton, ACU, Deputy Dean Faculty of Education and Arts; Dr Roisin Coll, University of Glasgow, Scotland; Sr. M. Paul McCaughey O.P., De Paul University, Chicago, USA; Prof. Gerald Cattaro, Fordham University, New York, USA; Dr John Lydon, St Mary’s University, Twickenham, London, UK; Prof. Michael Sampson, Dean, School of Education, St. John’s University, New York, USA; Prof Teresa O’Doherty, Mary Immaculate College, University of Limerick, Ireland; Dr Gareth Byrne, Institute of Education, Dublin City University, Dublin, Ireland; Dr Christopher Branson, ACU Prof. of Educational Leadership, Director of Catholic Leadership Studies, La Salle Academy; Prof. Peta Goldburg, ACU, Director, Postgraduate Studies, Faculty of Education and Arts.
+Prof. Br David Hall, Dean, La Salle Academy; Prof. Geraldine Castleton, ACU, Deputy Dean Faculty of Education and Arts; Dr Roisin Coll, University of Glasgow, Scotland; Sr. M. Paul McCaughey O.P., De Paul University, Chicago, USA; Prof. Gerald Cattaro, Fordham University, New York, USA; Dr John Lydon, St Mary’s University, Twickenham, London, UK; Prof. Michael Sampson, Dean, School of Education, St. John’s University, New York, USA; Prof. Teresa O’Doherty, Mary Immaculate College, University of Limerick, Ireland; Dr Gareth Byrne, Institute of Education, Dublin City University, Dublin, Ireland; Dr Christopher Branson, ACU Prof. of Educational Leadership, Director of Catholic Leadership Studies, La Salle Academy; Prof. Peta Goldburg, ACU, Director, Postgraduate Studies, Faculty of Education and Arts.